myndr/intune/src/Basispoort/Readme.md

 # Install the Myndr Intune package
 Take the following steps to install the Myndr Add-on for Edge and Myndr Extension for Chrome in the right user groups:

+1. [Build](https://github.com/myndr/intune/tree/main) or [download](https://github.com/myndr/intune/releases) the Intune package for Basispoort.
-1. Open [Intune](https://intune.microsoft.com/) and go to Apps > All apps.
+2. Open [Intune](https://intune.microsoft.com/) and go to Apps > All apps.
 2. Click "➕ Add", select app type **Windows app (Win32)**, click "Select"
-3. Click "Select app package file", click "Select a file", select the downloaded **Install-Myndr.intunewin** and click "OK"
+3. Click "Select app package file", click "Select a file", select the **Install-Myndr.intunewin** package and click "OK"
 4. Type "_Myndr_" in the **Publisher** field and click "Next"
 5. Type "_Install-Myndr.cmd_" in the **Install command** * field
 7. Type "_Uninstall-Myndr.cmd_" in the **Uninstall command** * field